-In 2006, 33,300 individuals died by suicide in the U.S. Of these suicides, approximately 4,500 were young people between the ages of 10-24.

-Nationally, suicide is the third leading cause of death among children aged 10-14 and among adolescents and young adults aged 15-24.
+In 2007 (latest available data), more than 34,500 individuals died by suicide in the U.S. Nationally, suicide is the third leading cause of death among children aged 10-14 and among adolescents and young adults aged 15-24.